Dr. Josué Dioné

 Dr. Josué Dioné became a member of the IFDC board of directors in 2011 and serves on the board’s Africa Committee.

-He is senior adviser of the Commissioner for Rural Economy and Agriculture of the African Union Commission, H.E.
-Mrs. Rhoda Peace Tumusiime, who is also a member of the IFDC board of directors.
+He has served as senior adviser of the Commissioner for Rural Economy and Agriculture of the African Union Commission.
 He previously served as principal technical advisor, Policies and Markets for the Technical Centre for Agricultural and Rural Cooperation.
 Dioné has more than 30 years of experience working with development policies, strategies and programs that focus on agriculture, food security and sustainable development in Africa.

 Dioné worked at UNECA, which is based in Addis Ababa, Ethiopia, for several years.
 UNECA promotes the economic and social development of its member states, fosters intraregional integration and promotes international cooperation for Africa’s development.